No More Queens Messenger Passports

 Messenger passports, as shown below, are gone with her passing and becoming valuable passport historical items.
 But make no mistake, these documents must be returned after duty.
 Finding such a document on the collectors/auction market will most likely be impossible.
 Queens Messenger Passports

-The end of the Queens Messenger passports and a new area for Kings Messengers
+The end of the Queen’s Messenger passports and a new area for Kings Messengers

-Elizabeth II, born Elizabeth Alexandra Mary on April 21, 1926, reigned as monarch of the United Kingdom and other Commonwealth states from February 6, 1952, until her passing on September 8, 2022.
-She served as the head of state for 15 realms at the time of her death and as the queen regnant of 32 sovereign states during her lifetime.
+She served as the head of state for 15 realms at the time of her death, and as the queen regnant of 32 sovereign states during her lifetime.
 Her 70 years and 214 days of confirmed rule made her the longest-reigning female monarch in history and the longest reign of any British monarch.

 Queens Messenger Passports